socialpoint/puppet-xcode/README.md

 ## Reference

 A new facter 'xcode_versions' will list an array of hash that contain the installed Xcode versions.
-The hash is in the form of: `{build: <number>, version: <string>`
+The hash is in the form of: `{build: <number>, version: <string>}`

 For example:
 ```